wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/JavaScript/Engine/JavaScript-Engine-Reference.md

 - [2017-JavaScript in parallel](http://50linesofco.de/post/2017-02-06-javascript-in-parallel-web-workers-transferables-and-sharedarraybuffer): Workers, transferable objects and SharedArrayBuffer

-- [2016-setImmediate.js【Project】](https://github.com/YuzuJS/setImmediate): setImmediate.js is a highly cross-browser implementation of the setImmediate and clearImmediate APIs, proposed by Microsoft to the Web Performance Working Group.
+- [2016-setImmediate.js #Project# ](https://github.com/YuzuJS/setImmediate): setImmediate.js is a highly cross-browser implementation of the setImmediate and clearImmediate APIs, proposed by Microsoft to the Web Performance Working Group.

 - [2017-setImmediate() vs nextTick() vs setTimeout(fn,0) – in depth explanation](http://voidcanvas.com/setimmediate-vs-nexttick-vs-settimeout/): And going through official documents of Node may not really be feasible for non-advanced developers.
 Hence I decided to come up with this article.